jingtc20/Recommendation-List-of-News/README.md

 # Recommendation List of News
-make classification of 509,236 news using KMeans and build the recommendation list with the most votes in each category
+make classification of 509,236 news using KMeans and build the recommendation list with the most votes which are not over_18 in each category

 ***
 ## Results